Stephanevg/PSHTML/PITCHME.md

   This is simply a paragraph in a div.
 </p>
 ```
+---

-Or benefit of abastractions, and focus only on your Powershell knowledge.
+Or benefit of abastractions, and focus only on your Powershell knowledge using cmdlets such as `ConvertTo-PSHTMLTable`.